scorpido74/azure-docs.nl-nl/articles/role-based-access-control/tutorial-role-assignments-group-powershell.md

 ---
-title: 'Zelfstudie: Toegang tot Azure-resources verlenen aan een groep met behulp van RBAC en Azure PowerShell | Microsoft Docs'
+title: Tutorial - Grant a group access to Azure resources using RBAC and Azure PowerShell
-description: Leer hoe u een groep toegang geeft tot Azure-resources met behulp van op rollen gebaseerd toegangsbeheer (RBAC) en Azure Powershell.
+description: Learn how to grant a group access to Azure resources using role-based access control (RBAC) and Azure PowerShell in this tutorial.
 services: active-directory
 documentationCenter: ''
 author: rolyon